 What is included in a Fulbright Visiting Scholar award?
 All Fulbright Visiting Scholars (~1000 annually) receive round-trip international travel and health benefits for accidents and sickness provided by the U.S. Department of State.
-Most scholars also receive a monthly stipend and additional allowances as benefits of their grants.
-Some scholars may be partially funded by their home institutions through sabbatical pay.
+Scholars also receive a stipend and allowances as benefits of their grants, and some may receive sabbatical pay from their primary employer.
 Fulbright Scholars enter the United States under the sponsorship of the U.S. Department of State's J-1 Exchange Visitor Program.

 What does our institution gain from hosting a Fulbrighter?
-Hosts typically report benefits in the areas of student engagement, collegial collaboration, and institutional capacity building.
-Many Fulbright Visiting Scholars advise students, teach, and seek to create collaborations between students in their home countries and students at their host institutions.
-According to our survey data, typically 80% of Faculty hosts report that they grew professionally by hosting a foreign scholar, often citing co- publications with their scholar.
-The benefits and returns of hosting a scholar are wide-ranging and a Fulbright grant is frequently reported as the root of long-term international collaborations, both individual and institutional.
+Hosts report benefits in the areas of student engagement, collegial collaboration, and institutional capacity building.
+Many Fulbright Scholars advise students, teach, and seek to create collaborations between students in their home countries and students at their host institutions.
+According to our survey data, typically 80% of Faculty hosts report that they grew professionally by hosting a foreign scholar, often citing co-publications with their scholar.
+The benefits of hosting a scholar are wide-ranging; a Fulbright exchange is frequently reported as the root of long-term international collaborations, both individual and institutional.

 Who is the Faculty Associate and what is their role?
-The Faculty Associate is the Fulbrighter's main academic contact and advisor at the host institution, and likely the person to have the most day-to-day interactions with the visitor during their grant.
+The Faculty Associate is the Fulbrighter's main academic contact and advisor at the U.S. host institution, and likely the person to have the most day-to-day interactions with the visitor during their grant.